 To inspire, encourage, and empower the citizens of Central Georgia by cultivating education and the arts, creating economic opportunity, and developing compassionate leaders.

-The Griffith Family Foundation was founded in 1993 by Benjamin “Benjy” Griffith III and Teresa Griffith.
+The Griffith Family Foundation was founded in 1993 by Benjamin Griffith III.
 For 25 years the foundation has contributed over $50 million to support projects, programs, and community organizations that create economic mobility, provide educational opportunities, and enhance artistic and cultural endeavors.

-Benjy is a novelist, conservationist, landowner, businessman, and philanthropist from Macon, Georgia.
-He is an alumnus of Stratford Academy, Mercer University, and Florida State University.
+Benjy is a novelist, landowner, businessman, and philanthropist from Macon, Georgia.
+He is an alumnus of Mercer University where he received a BA, and Florida State University where he received a Masters of American Studies.
 For the past 10 years, Benjy has ranked in the Top 100 on the Land Report 100 list.
 He founded Southern Pine Plantations (SPP) over 30 years ago in Juliette, Georgia, which now owns thousands of timberland acres spread throughout the Southeast and beyond.

 In 2003, he collaborated with UGA’s Initiative on Poverty and the Economy to support a comprehensive analysis of persistent poverty in seven rural southern states.
 This greatly impacted his passion for social justice and inclusive economics in the region.

-For 25 years, he and his family have been committed to giving back to the local community by supporting education, initiatives for the arts, and economic mobility.
-Benjy has endowed scholarships for gifted Bibb County students with demonstrated financial need at two of his alma maters – Stratford Academy and Mercer University.
+For 25 years, he and his family have been committed to giving back to the local community by supporting education, initiatives for the arts, and economic mobility and social justice.
+Benjy has endowed scholarships for Bibb County students with demonstrated financial need at Mercer University.